brunoklein99/deep-learning-notes/README.md

 * Task A and B have similar input (images, audio...)
 * You have more data for Task A than B (train on A, fine tune on B)

+## 3.6 Multi-task Learning

+Merge several tasks into one, for instance, in the context of autonomous vehicles, we might have several tasks based on the same data (image).
+Detect people, cars, signs and traffic lights.
+We can merge this problem by having our labels be quadruples, one value for each "class".